 - Real-Time Video and Audio.
 Pre-recorded video does not suffice for remote audits.
 An inspector must be able to examine body language to assess nervousness or confidence and interact with people on location.

-- Collaboration.
+- Collaboration Tools.
 It is essential to find a technology that enables seamless collaboration between auditors and on-site personnel.
-Avatour’s 360° platform provides the ability to see and hear on-site or remote participants as well as view a particular document, file, or photo without interrupting the tour.
+Avatour’s 360° platform provides the ability to see and hear on-site or remote participants as well as view a particular document, file, or photo without interrupting the audit.

-- High-Resolution.
+- Image Quality.
 It is frustrating and counterproductive to sort through pixelated images and lagging video.
 Another important factor for remote inspections is a high resolution capability to ensure an understanding of the full context of a remote environment.